John Giorno (December 4, 1936 – October 11, 2019) was a poet and performer, spoken word

 community he was not only a writer but a producer and purveyor.
 Inspired by Robert Rauschenberg’s

-, he organized the Dial-a-Poem series, making poems freely
+Experiments in Art and Technology, he organized the Dial-a-Poem series, making poems freely

 available over the telephone, and produced many compilation spoken word records that included a